SarKaa/Run-batch-from-C/README.md

 Replace the version info in batch.rc with the right info

-Use mingw to compile (I haven't tried it with cygwin yet)
+Use mingw to compile (cygwin works for compilation but not cleaning)

 ## ARGUMENTS: